Causally constrained quantum operator dynamics: Structure of brickwork walls

 By noticing that $\mathcal{A}_C \cap \comm(\mathcal{A}_C) = \langle \Id \rangle$, under \Cref{thm:block_structure}, the algebra is isomorphic to a single factor.
 The $\mathrm{CNOT}_{21} = \ket{0}\bra{0}_{C_2} \otimes \Id_{C_1} + \ket{1}\bra{1}_{C_2} \otimes X_{C_1}$ induces the isomorphism to block diagonal form:

 where $\mathcal{E}, \mathcal{D}$ are each two-dimensional irrep subspaces.
-To construct the unitary automorphisms of this algebra, we take any product unitary $t_{\mathcal{D}} \otimes r_{\mathcal{E}}$ (these parametrise all inner automorphisms multiplied by a commuting unitary in the irrep basis) and take the swap operator $\SWAP_{\mathcal{D}\mathcal{E}}$ that exchanges the role of the irreducible blocks and the commutant blocks.
+To construct the unitary automorphisms of this algebra, we take any product unitary $t_{\mathcal{D}} \otimes r_{\mathcal{E}}$ (these parametrise all inner automorphisms multiplied by a commuting unitary in the irrep basis).

-From this, up to a swap operation as a block permutation, the general form of the the non-Abelian wall is:
+From this, the general form of the the non-abelian wall is:

 The subspaces $\mathcal{D}, \mathcal{E}$ have two-dimensional projectors $\Pi_{\mathcal{D}}, \Pi_{\mathcal{E}}$ thus we can decompose the $L\mathcal{D}$ and $\mathcal{E}R$ couplings as generalised conditional gates: